 When Connie answered the phone, then mouthed, “Chuck,” I groaned inwardly.
 Another one- or two-hour conversation, at his expense (in those days, fifty-cents per minute), impossible to close.
 Politics was the minefield.
 He would bait and goad Connie, as my father had, and then debate her.
 He would tell me get off the phone; I’m talking to your wife.

 I tried to veer from serious talk in our conversations to some mockery or absurdity that had us both laughing.
 The family reunion talk, for instance.
-Chuck on his return from Europe—he and his “fiancé” Maureen had flown on the Concord—wanted to trace our family tree in Ireland and thought we should all meet there.
+Chuck on his return from Europe—he and his “fiancé” Maureen had flown on the Concorde—wanted to trace our family tree in Ireland and thought we should all meet there.
 He would pay the way.
 I kidded that we should trace our origins back to the Druids and meet at Stonehenge and that set us both off howling.